isotopp/isotopp.github.io/_posts/2019-12-03-trying-lvmraid-for-real.md

 At this rate, I will get a RAID sync in 3.5 days or so (60*1024/0.22 = 280k seconds).

+## Expected performance

+The expected behavior is to see a request queue deep enough to get the full transfer rate from a single NVME device (3.5 GB/s according to the spec sheet, anything above 2.5 GB/s sustained is good enough), and on all 6 device pairs in parallel, for a total of anything above 6x 2.5GB/s = 15 GB/s for an unconstrained RAID-1 sync.
+That is what the hardware can do here.
+In this case, the sync would complete in 4096 seconds, a bit under 1.5h.

 So basically this died in the crib, because it does not leverage any parallelism the CPU, the multitude of drives, the deep queues of the NVMEs or anything else would have to offer.